All About Radio Mechanics

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 - Radio Repairman

 In 2016, there was an estimated number of 14,500 jobs in the United States for Radio Mechanic.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Radio Mechanic by 2026.
-The BLS estimates 1,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.